Nicole Chan Photography

 • Twitch

 It depends.
-It’s important to test both to see which is more reliable.
+It’s important to test both types of internet connection to see which is more reliable.
 I suggest arriving at the ceremony location 1-2 hours in advance to test it out with your remote review.

 Know that a 30 minute video stream will take approximately 1-2 gigs of data.